1316

 What is The Best Option for Your Needs?

-The bottom line here is that if you need the freedom to choose between vendors, and to integrate all your different devices together, choosing to work with an open protocol might be the best choice for you.
+The bottom line here is that if you need the freedom to choose between vendors, and to integrate all your different devices, choosing to work with an open protocol might be the best choice for you.

 It may sound like an open protocol would always be the preferable option.
 However, it doesn't necessarily mean that proprietary protocols are bad, or that they can't be your right choice.
 If you need the guarantee of optimum performance between your devices, a proprietary protocol might offer that for you.

-The bottom line here is that it doesn't matter what kind of devices you need to monitor in your remote site or facility, there are pros and cons that need to be weighed in when you're choosing which kind of protocol you want to to work with.
+The bottom line here is that it doesn't matter what kind of devices you need to monitor in your remote site or facility, some pros and cons need to be weighed in when you're choosing which kind of protocol you want to work with.

 As an experienced remote monitoring solutions provider, we've seen all kinds of different scenarios, and we know that oftentimes our clients don't even really have the choice to choose between working only with an open or closed protocol.
 Most of them inherited a network full of mixed legacy devices, running on many different protocols.